Frequently Asked Questions

 Upon closing, Greg Hart, Chief Executive Officer of Coursera, will continue to serve as CEO of the combined company.
 Andrew Ng, Co-Founder of Coursera, will continue as Chairman of the Board.
 The Board will consist of nine directors, six from Coursera and three from Udemy.

-Once the transaction has closed, the combination will be a major step forward in accelerating innovation, expanding our global reach, and creating more value for millions of learners, customers, and expert instructors worldwide.
+Once the transaction has closed, the combination will be a major step forward in accelerating innovation, expanding our global reach, and creating more value for millions of learners and thousands of enterprise, university, and government customers in the rapidly evolving talent transformation market.

 Here’s how it benefits each of our core audiences: